 If you'd like to speak with an experienced surveyor to get more personal insight into the field, please contact us and we'll put you in touch with one of our members.

 Rules to become a surveyor

-The Vermont Secretary of State's office establishes the rules for becoming a licensed surveyor in Vermont.
+The Vermont Secretary of State's office sets the rules for becoming a licensed surveyor in Vermont.

 Talk to a surveyor

-We'll put you in touch with a member of our Young Surveyors Network, who can answer your questions about entering the field.
+We'll put you in touch with a member who can answer your questions about entering the field.